 Comment from the SIDC (RWC Belgium): There is one active region visible on the solar disk, NOAA 2725 with alpha magnetic field configuration.
 No C-class flares in past 24 h.
 Solar activity is expected to remain at low levels.

 Three Day Forecast of Solar and Geomagnetic Activity

 Solar activity is expected to be low with a chance for M-class flares on days one, two, and three (08 Dec, 09 Dec, 10 Dec).

 The geomagnetic field is expected to be at quiet to minor storm levels on day one (08 Dec), quiet to active levels on day two (09 Dec) and quiet levels on day three (10 Dec).

 Solar activity is expected to be very low throughout the outlook period.

 No proton events are expected at geosynchronous orbit.

-The greater than 2 MeV electron flux at geosynchronous orbit is expected to range from normal to moderate levels over the outlook period.
+The greater than 2 MeV electron flux at geosynchronous orbit is expected to reach high levels on 15-25 Oct and 04-09 Nov with moderate flux levels expected thoughout the remainder of the period.

 Data and images courtesy of IPS Australia, NOAA, NASA, SWPC, SIDC